 Level of Geography (L.O.G.)
 Postal Area Description

 12 Canada This level of data is an aggregation of the provincial/territorial totals (code 11).
 The national total is identified by the region code Z99099.

-11 Province or Territory Total This level of data is an aggregation of the following geographies within a province: City TotalsCode 08
+11 Province or Territory Total This level of data is an aggregation of the following geographies within a province:

+City Totals Code 08

-Rural Postal Codes
+Rural Postal CodesCode 09

+Other Provincial Totals Code 10

-then a "990" followed by the province/territory code, as follows:
+These totals are identified by a provincial/territorial postal letter, then a "990" followed by the province/territory code, as follows:

-Newfoundland and Labrador
+Newfoundland and Labrador A99010

-Nova Scotia
+Nova Scotia B99012

+Prince Edward IslandC99011

-New Brunswick
+New Brunswick E99013

-Quebec J99024
+QuebecJ99024

-Ontario
+Ontario P99035

 ManitobaR99046

 Saskatchewan S99047

-Alberta T99048
+Alberta

-British ColumbiaV99059
+British Columbia

-Northwest TerritoriesX99061
+Northwest Territories

-NunavutX99062
+Nunavut

 Yukon

 Level of Geography (L.O.G.)
 Postal Area Description 10 Other Provincial Total ("P" Pot) This level of data is an aggregation of small communities in the province that had less than 100 taxfilers, where these communities are combined into a "pot".
 Before 1992, it was identified by the same codes as the provincial/territorial totals, and only the "Delivery Mode" codes 2 and 3 distinguished between the two.
 To avoid this problem, starting with the 1992 data, an "8" appears after the provincial/territorial letter instead of a "9".
 The "9" will be reserved for the provincial/territorial total, as explained in 11 above.
-These "pot" codes are as follows: Newfoundland and Labrador 09 Rural Postal Code (Not in City) This level of geography pertains to rural communities that have one and only one rural postal code.
+These "pot" codes are as follows: Newfoundland and Labrador A89010 Nova Scotia B89012 Prince Edward Island.
+C89011 New Brunswick E89013 Quebec J89024 Ontario P89035 Manitoba Saskatchewan S89047 Alberta T89048 British Columbia V89059 Northwest Territories X89061 Nunavut X89060 09 Rural Postal Code (Not in City) This level of geography pertains to rural communities that have one and only one rural postal code.
 These stand-alone rural postal codes can be identified by a "zero" in the second position of the postal code and a level of geography code 09.
-The 2002 databanks contain 4.121 areas coded as level of The 2002 databanks contain 4,121 areas coded as level of geography 09.
+The 2001 databanks contain 4,144 areas coded as level of geography 09.